 The interdisciplinary nature of the Bachelor of Science in Management and Industrial Studies enables students to participate in upper-division courses offered through the College of Business Administration.
 Students in this major may take up to 25 percent or 30 semester hours of their degree requirements from the following departments: accounting, administrative sciences, economics, finance, marketing.
-Up to nine hours of coursework in Economics, including ECON 22060, ECON 22061, and three upper-division elective hours will not be counted toward the 30 semester-hour maximum.
+Up to 9 hours of coursework in economics, including ECON 22060, ECON 22061 and three upper-division elective hours, will not be counted toward the 30 semester-hour maximum.
 For purposes of the Bachelor of Science in Management and Industrial Studies, students may use approved regional campus equivalents for ACCT 23020, 23021, and ADMS 24053, 24055.
-No other courses from the Regional
+Other courses from the Regional Campuses' or any community college's applied technology programs